-As an essential business, our community is relying on us to serve them during this crisis, which is we remain vigilant in our practices and procedures.
-If any one of our employees or volunteers contract COVID-19, our operations would shut down completely (which would devastating).
-Because of this, we are looking for individuals who can commit to multiple volunteer shifts, to help reduce the total number of visitors coming into the Food Bank.
+As an essential business, our community is relying on us to serve them.
+We must remain vigilant in our practices and procedures.
+We are looking for individuals who can commit to volunteer shifts.

 - To reduce the number of visitors on-site, volunteers are encouraged to volunteer for multiple days/shifts.

-- Volunteer shifts are limited to 20 people, two groups of ten, on Mondays, Tuesdays and Thursdays.
+- Volunteer shifts are limited to 20 people per shift: